 - All batteries in one bank should be the same type – that is, deep cycle vs. starting vs. dual purpose.

 - The batteries should be the same technology – that is, wet cell, AGM, gel or lithium.

 - The age of the batteries does not really matter; the critical item is that if one battery is in worse shape than the others – as commonly happens when there’s an “old” battery – it will drag the whole bank down.
 Thus the “rule” to replace all together.

-- The size – physical size and amp-hours— of the batteries can be different.
+- The size – physical size and amp-hours— of the lead-acid batteries can be different.

 - It is okay to mix voltage of the individual batteries IF they are wired in series first so that each series has the same voltage before wiring in parallel.

 - Batteries wired in series should be identical in voltage and amp-hours.

 This allowed us to get much more creative in our battery configuration!
 More on what we finally did below.

 When planning a battery installation, consider the weight of the batteries and how you’ll have to move them.
 Lead-acid batteries are heavy!